PengWang96/ACE/README.md

 search()
 ```

-In the output, you should see "package:ACE.CoCo", which indicates that the ACE package is successfully loaded and ready to use.
+In the output, you should see "package:ACE", which indicates that the ACE package is successfully loaded and ready to use.

 ## Usage